postgrespro/pg_probackup/Documentation.md

     --compress-algorithm=compression_algorithm
     Default: none
 Defines the algorithm to use for compressing data files.
-Possible values are zlib, pglz, and none.
+Possible values are `zlib`, `pglz`, and `none`.
 If set to zlib or pglz, this option enables compression.
 By default, compression is disabled.
 For the `archive-push` command, the pglz compression algorithm is not supported.

     --compress-level=compression_level